StarRocks/starrocks/docs/table_design/Data_distribution.md

 Also, StarRocks distributes data by implementing the two-level partitioning + bucketing method.

 - The first level is partitioning: Data within a table can be partitioned.
-The partitioning method can be range partitioning or list partitioning.
+Supported partitioning methods are expression partitioning, range partitioning, and list partitioning.
 Or you can choose not to use partitioning (the entire table is regarded as one partition).
 - The second level is bucketing: Data in a partition needs to be further distributed into smaller bucktes.
-The bucketing method can be hash or random bucketing.
+Supported bucketing methods are hash and random bucketing.

 | **Distribution method**   | **Partitioning and bucketing method**                        | **Description**                                              |
 | ------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |